 What to expect from your doctor

-Your doctor or other health care provider is likely to ask you a number of questions, such as:
+Your doctor or mental health professional is likely to ask you a number of questions, including:

 - How long have you been worried about your weight?